Tanzania denies hiding information on suspected Ebola cases

 This week the United States and Britain issued travel advisories to their citizens against Tanzania amid persisting Ebola concerns.

-Days before WHO’s rebuke of Tanzanian authorities the head of the U.S. Centers for Disease Control and Prevention traveled to the country at the direction of U.S. Health Secretary Alex Azar, who had also criticized the country for not sharing information.
+Days before WHO’s rebuke of Tanzanian authorities the head of the U.S. Centers for Disease Control and Prevention travelled to the country at the direction of U.S. Health Secretary Alex Azar, who had also criticised the country for not sharing information.

 Mwalimu said Tanzania has investigated some 28 suspected cases of Ebola over the past year, including two cases in September, but they all tested negative.